Marilyn0315/Rose.Mare-Digital_Culture/README.md

       An additional reason for the undercooked, wet texture of brownies in the UK is that American flour absorbs more liquid than UK flour.
       I look forward to trying Felicity's recipe.
 There is always room for more brownies.*

+### Chocolate cake recipe feedback

+Zaitgha
+04/29/2007
+*did this recipe for my son's bday and it came out really good*

+Eponine
+06/05/2013
+*My grandma must've found this recipe a couple years ago, because that's when she gave it to my family.
+We love it!
+However, this recipe doesn't have absolutely PREFECT chocolate frosting that came with the one my grandma gave us, so I thought I'd help out a bit: ½ C Butter/ 2/3 C Cocoa/ 1 Tsp.
+Vanilla/ 3 C Powdered Sugar/ 1/3 C Milk - Melt butter, stir in cocoa.
+Alternately add sugar and milk, beating to spreading consistency.
+If necessary, thin with additional milk.
+Add vanilla. - There we go!
+I use this frosting recipe every time, and it's perfect for this cake.
+Hope I helped!!!*

+AUSSIMUM1
+08/24/2007
+*This cake will be printed out as my new basic chocolate cake.
+Everything about it was nice, I did add a teaspoon of instant coffee to the boiling water and the batter was thin.
+Baked up perfect - I did line the tin and use oil spray.
+Tastes better than some expensive box mixes.
+Wasn't overly moist either, just not dry at all.
+Thanks.
+UPDATE: Up the amount of cocoa to 1 cup and make sure it's the best quality.
+I use a European brand.
+You can use melted butter if you run out of oil.
+You can use whipped cream, cocoa powder and icing sugar for a great icing.*

+Annie_Luvs_2_cook
+06/18/2007
+*I have joyfully been trying many different cake/frosting recipes from this site and I must say this is about the most moist and delicious I have found!
+I used this to make cupcakes and what a perfect batter for the task!
+It's so "runny" you just pour it into the liners.
+Halve the recipe and you get 12 cupcakes.
+Fill the liners 3/4 way full.
+They come out fluffy and very moist- PERFECT!
+I used the "Rich Chocolate Frosting" from this site and it too was superb.
+(I wrote a review on it as well.)*

+Donna Harmon
+10/13/2006
+*This is the exact recipe that is on the back of the Hershey Cocoa can.
+I have been using this same recipe for years!
+So much better than a box mix!*

+roweena
+06/06/2007
+*Absolutely delicious and so EASY to make!
+We made this for a birthday party just last weekend and made another one last night for ourselves.
+Perfect with some whipped topping, we added a 1/2 cup of mini chocolate chips to make it even more chocolatey!
+If you do this, make sure to sprinkle it on top of the batter AFTER you have poured it into the baking pan, let them just sit on the top.
+Since the batter is thin, mixing them in will cause them to sink to the bottom and stick to the pan as you try to get the cake out.*

+Benda G
+05/23/2011
+*I googled to find a chocolate cake recipe for a baking contest, and picked this one for it's simplicity due to my busy schedule.
+I won!
+I won with a perfect score!!
+The greatest thing about this cake is how moist it is.... not just fresh-baked, but even a couple of days later.
+I am adding this recipe to my recipe box!
+HINT: I use the shorter baking time with all recipes, subtract 5 minutes, and check the cake by touching with a finger to see if it springs back.
+What you want is for the cake to spring back but still sound "wet" inside....
+Turn off your oven, close the door and let the cake finish its last 5 minutes of bake time.
+This will allow the cake to set without drying out.
+Try it!*

+shadykt2
+01/29/2006
+*This recipe is awesome but remember it will only come out as great as the ingredients you use.
+I used Hershey's cocoa powder because that's what I had on hand but I would recommend using the highest quality cocoa you can afford!
+The batter IS really thin, I am SO glad that the recipe included that warning because I woulld have thought I did something wrong.
+Don't worry!*

+robismil
+04/13/2008
+*I found this recipe a little under a year ago, and I can't count how many times I've made it.
+I will never, I repeat, NEVER make another chocolate cake again!
+I get asked for the recipe constantly, and friends and family beg me to make it.
+Tip: I make mine with 100% whole wheat flour and you can't tell the difference AT ALL!
+If you're looking for the best, most moist and flavorful chocolate cake you've ever had, YOU FOUND IT!*